MisanExe/nanoWizard/README.md

 # nanoWizard

-I dislike creating new settings for nano every time i brick a pi and install a new image.
+Dislike creating new settings for nano every time i brick a pi and install a new image, basically every market day.
 This should help with automatically setting up the basics and custom config
 ## install
 run './install.sh' to install
 ## usage